Esther-Omono/color-game/README.md

 # Color Game

 This is an interactive web-based game where players test their color recognition skills by selecting the correct color from multiple options.
-It is also a project from [HNG12 internship](https://hng.tech/internship).
+It is a project from the [HNG12 internship](https://hng.tech/internship).
 The live version of the project can be found [here](https://color-game-estheromonos-projects.vercel.app/).

 ## Table of Content